tilo/smarter_csv/README.md

 #### NOTES on Key Mapping:
  * keys in the header line of the file can be re-mapped to a chosen set of symbols, so the resulting Hashes can be better used internally in your application (e.g. when directly creating MongoDB entries with them)
  * if you want to completely delete a key, then map it to nil or to '', they will be automatically deleted from any result Hash
+ * if you have input files with a large number of columns, and you want to ignore all columns which are not specifically mapped with :key_mapping, then use option :remove_unmapped_keys => true

 #### NOTES on the use of Chunking and Blocks:
  * chunking can be VERY USEFUL if used in combination with passing a block to File.read_csv FOR LARGE FILES